xob0t/google_photos_mobile_client/readme.md

     ```

 5. Open Google Photos app and login with your account.
-6. There should be a single request found.
+6. A single request should appear.
    Copy request body as text.
    ![http_toolkit_tip](media/image.png)
 7. Now you've got yourself your auth_data! 🎉

-## Troubleshooting
+#### Troubleshooting

 - __No Auth Request Intercepted__
-  1. Log out of your Goolge account.
+  1. Log out of your Google account.
   2. Log in again.
   3. Try `Android App via Frida` interception method in HTTP Toolkit.